exercism/r/concepts/basics/introduction.md

 R will automatically return the final value of a function.
 More generally, `return(x * x)` will work from anywhere in the function body.

-Calling a function is conventional:
+Calling a function is simple:

 ```R
 y <- squareit(3) # y is now 9